LeGarrette Blount: Tampa Bay Buccaneers

-New England Patriots
+New England Patriots (first stint)

-On April 27, 2013, Blount was traded to the New England Patriots for running back Jeff Demps and a seventh-round selection (229th overall) in the 2013 NFL Draft.
+On April 27, 2013, Blount was traded to the New England Patriots for running back Jeff Demps and a seventh-round selection (229th overall) in the 2013 NFL draft.

 On September 8, Blount made his Patriots debut against the Buffalo Bills in the season opener.
 In Week 4, against the Atlanta Falcons, he had 64 rushing yards and his first touchdown as a Patriot.
 In Week 15, against the Baltimore Ravens, he had 76 rushing yards and two rushing touchdowns in the 41–7 victory.
 On December 29, he led the Patriots to a playoff bye with a win over the Buffalo Bills in their second divisional matchup by rushing for a career-high 189 yards on 24 carries scoring two touchdowns and returning two kickoffs for 145 yards with a long of 83 yards.
 Blount set a franchise record for all-purpose yards with 334 yards.
 His performance earned him NFL Ground Player of the Week honors.
 Blount finished the season with 772 rushing yards and a career-high seven touchdowns.
 The Patriots made the playoffs and had a first round bye.
 In the Divisional Round against the Indianapolis Colts, he had 166 rushing yards and four rushing touchdowns in the 43–22 victory.
 In the AFC Championship against the Denver Broncos, he was limited to six yards on five carries in the 26–16 loss.

 Pittsburgh Steelers

-On March 28, 2014, Blount signed a two-year contract with the Pittsburgh Steelers.
+On March 28, 2014, Blount signed a two-year contract with the Steelers.